snailcoinpow/snailcoin/doc/scashx-protocol-spec.md

 ### 5.1 Algorithm

-Block production in ScashX, with an ideal target time of 10 minutes, can be impacted by hash power fluctuation.
+Block production in Snailcoin, with an ideal target time of 10 minutes, can be impacted by hash power fluctuation.
 The ASERT DAA adjusts the network difficulty every block, helping to restore block production to the desired target rate more quickly than the legacy DAA, which only adjusts network difficulty every 2016 blocks.
 This improves consistency in block times and transaction confirmation reliability.
 More rationale is provided by the original ASERT DAA authors [2].

-The proposed anchor block for the ASERT calculation is ScashX block height 50 and the activation is at 70.
+The proposed anchor block for the ASERT calculation is Snailcoin block height 50 and the activation is at 70.

 #### Implementation